What to do if you’ve lost financial records in Canada?

 Retrieving tax and employment data from institutional sources

-Check your financial institutions or payroll providers if you have access to electronic statements or payroll summaries.
-Many banks, credit unions, and payroll services retain records of transactions and salary deposits for several years.
-Request official statements or account summaries that can serve as proof of income or expenses.
+If you have access to electronic statements or payroll summaries, check with your financial institutions or payroll providers.
+A lot of banks, credit unions, and payroll services keep records of transactions and salary deposits for several years.
+Ask for official statements or account summaries that can be used as proof of income or expenses.
 Keep in mind that requesting official copies may incur fees or require proof of identity.

 Implement a systematic filing system